pixelwolf-org/pixelwolf-actions/docs/workflows/web-ci-cd.md

 - Deploys applications to Vercel
 - Uses Vercel OIDC for secure authentication
 - Configurable for different environments
-- Comments the deployment URL on the pull request
+- Comments the deployment URL on the pull request for preview environments

 ## Usage